OpenShot/openshot-qt/doc/playback.rst

    Sample Rate         Ensure that the `Default Audio Sample Rate` and `Default Audio Channels` on the Preview tab of the
                        Preferences window match your hardware.
 You can also check these settings in the operating system control panel (i.e. Windows Sound Control Panel).
 See :ref:`preferences_preview_ref`.
+   Volume              Ensure that the volume does not exceed 100% on overlapping clips (such as an audio track combined
+                       with a video track).
+Lower the volume on individual clips if needed.
+See :ref:`clip_volume_mixing_ref`.
    Headphones          If you're using headphones, plug them in before starting OpenShot.
 Launching OpenShot with no
                        speakers, headphones, or valid audio playback device can cause OpenShot to freeze during playback.
    OS Updates          Update your operating system and any pending security updates.
 Some audio issues, especially